3dfirelab/imfse-practicals/imfse-practical4-FDSLS/README_FDSLS.md

 In the FDS run, see the difference between model LS=1 and LS=4.

-To run FDS on andromeda, as you are sharing the same node with others, it is preferable to submit fds run thourhg the SLURM queue system. in the  directory `3-fds_configFile` you have the script `run_fds.sh` that you can use to submit your job to the queue, simply run:
+To run FDS on andromeda, as you are sharing the same node with others, it is preferable to submit fds run thourhg the SLURM queue system.

+## 4. Run FDS on andromeda
+In the  directory `3-fds_configFile` you have the script `run_fds.sh` that you can use to submit your job to the queue, simply run:
 ```
 $ sbatch run_fds.sh
 ```